Ovid/opensky-api/README.md

 control data and provide open access to this data to the public.
-Similar to many existing flight trackers such as Flightradar24 and FlightAware, the OpenSky Network consists of a multitude of sensors (currently around 1000,[2] mostly concentrated in Europe and the US), which are connected to the Internet by volunteers, industrial supporters, academic, and governmental organizations.[3]
+Similar to many existing flight trackers such as Flightradar24 and FlightAware, the OpenSky Network consists of a multitude of sensors (currently around 1000, mostly concentrated in Europe and the US), which are connected to the Internet by volunteers, industrial supporters, academic, and governmental organizations.
 All collected raw data is archived in a large historical database, containing over 23 trillion air traffic control messages (November 2020).
 The database is primarily used by researchers from different areas to analyze and improve air traffic control